phork/phorkit-legacy/README.md

 Quick Start
 -----------

-1. Download and install the [Phork package](https://github.com/phork/phork).
+1. Download and install the [Phork package](https://github.com/phork/phork)

-2. Download Phork/it into Phork's sites/ directory (eg. phork/sites/phorkit/).
+2. Download Phork/it into Phork's sites/ directory (eg. phork/sites/phorkit/)

+3. Copy phorkit/config/example and its contents to phorkit/config/live

-3. Point your server's document root to /path/to/phork/sites/phorkit/htdocs/.
+4. Point your server's document root to /path/to/phork/sites/phorkit/htdocs/

+5. Open Phork/it in your browser and follow the instructions

 Todo